lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 3. What kind of post-mortem process do you have?
 4. What hard skills might I learn from this role?

+If you're aspiring to eventually run your own business, chances are you do not plan to stay at any one company for over 4 years.
+Therefore, you need to be strategic with the company you choose to join.
+Your time is valuable.

-**Switch teams often to optimize for experience breadth-depth ratio**
+## **Switch teams to optimize for experience breadth-depth ratio**

 I feel strongly that working on three different teams at Twitter helped me gain the most experience.
 I stayed on each team for roughly 3 years, having made significant impact on each before moving onto another team.